marcomicera/sdp/README.md

 - Read
 - Write
 - Execute (fetchable)
-- [COW](https://en.wikipedia.org/wiki/Copy-on-write), copy-on-write, a.k.a. implicit sharing.
+- [COW](https://en.wikipedia.org/wiki/Copy-on-write), copy-on-write, a.k.a. implicit sharing
-    - When a resource is shared and the CPU wants to modify it, it has to copy it first.
+    - When a resource is shared and the CPU wants to modify it, it has to copy it first
     - The copy operation is hence deferred to the first write.
-It's done with an interrupt.
+It's done with an interrupt
-    - Utilizzato dalla `fork()` quando viene creato lo spazio di indirizzamento del child process.
+    - Utilizzato dalla `fork()` quando viene creato lo spazio di indirizzamento del child process

 ###### Accesso a locazioni non mappate
 - Segmentation fault on Linux